FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 module.exports = router;
 ```

 Your app now authenticates users and stores their access tokens in session storage.
-When you build the Gatbsy application, you'll pass the session ID stored in a cookie to the Node app to access the current user endpoint.
+When you build the Gatsby application, you'll pass the session ID stored in a cookie to the Node app to access the current user endpoint.

 Why not just omit the Node application?
 Storing the access token in the browser is insecure.
 It's vulnerable to cross site scripting attacks.